Probing Short Gravity using Temporal Lensing: Discussion Summary

-Considering these critical advantages of the proposed setup over conventional methods, it seems that we could in principle be able to probe gravity at a scale of $10 \mu m$ and possibly even in the micrometer range.
+We understand that there still might be plethora of minor experimental barriers in performing such radically new experiment and it is not possible to foresee or discuss all those experimental challenges in this preliminary work.
+Nevertheless, the experiment has critical advantages over conventional methods and it seems plausible that we can probe gravity at scales below $10 \mu m$ using such optical setups.
 Probing gravity at this scale could allow us to understand gravity at a much deeper scale.
-Some of the direct consequences of this experiment would be elimination of various gravitational models, more stringent bounds on the higher dimensions predicted by brane world models \cite{bran}-\cite{bran4} and verification/falsification of MOND \cite{MOND}-\cite{MOND2} and other modified gravity theories.
-Our study also shows that such a system could also be used to understand many cosmological puzzles like dark matter and anisotropy of the universe.
+Some of the direct consequences of this experiment would be elimination of various gravitational models, more stringent bounds on the large extra higher dimensions \cite{yaka,yaka2}, or Randall-Sundrum model \cite{power, power2}.
+It would also be interesting to propose similar tests for MOND \cite{MOND,MOND2} and other modified gravity theories \cite{mod1,mod2,mod4,mod12,mod14}.
+Furthermore, such measurements could in turn help us better understand many cosmological puzzles like dark matter and dark energy.
+It might also be possible to consider corrections which break the of isotropy of space, and such corrections could then be used to understand the cosmic anisotropies in the Planck data \cite{data, data2}.